MurhafSousli/ngx-sharebuttons/README.md

 ```
 ### Meta tags

-by default it will get them from the page head, leave them empty unless:
+by default the share buttons will get the meta tags from the page head, leave them empty unless:

   1. The meta tags aren't set properly.
   2. if your using multiple instances of share-buttons, ex: a share button instance foreach post in a blog page